jchen6727/portal/_posts/2022-10-30-A-Neurosim-Build-Using-Windows-Subsystem-Linux!.markdown

     `wsl --install`<br>
 3. Reboot your system
 4. Start Ubuntu on Windows<br>
 Thats it!
-You now have access to your subsystem linux, which you will be able to interact with through the terminal that just opened.<br>
+You now have access to your subsystem Linux, which you will be able to interact with through the terminal that just opened.<br>

 ### NOTE: Accessing your Windows/Linux files
 Within your linux subsystem, you can access your Windows files under the directory `/mnt`.
 You can change to this directory with command `cd /mnt` from the Ubuntu  <br>